Juniper/terraform-provider-mist/docs/resources/site_wxrule.md

 subcategory: "Wi-Fi Assurance"
 description: |-
   This resource manages the Site WxRules (WLAN policies).
-  A WxLAN policy is a set of rules and settings that can be applied to devices in a network to determine how they are treated. it provides support for access policies, network segmentation, role-based policies, micro-segmentation, and least privilege.
-WxLAN policies are used to allow or deny specific users from accessing specific resources in a wireless network.
+  A WxLAN policy is a set of rules and settings that can be applied to devices in a network to determine how they are treated. it provides support for access policies, network segmentation, role-based policies, micro-segmentation, and least privilege.WxLAN policies are used to allow or deny specific users from accessing specific resources in a wireless network.
 ---

 # mist_site_wxrule (Resource)

 This resource manages the Site WxRules (WLAN policies).
 A WxLAN policy is a set of rules and settings that can be applied to devices in a network to determine how they are treated. it provides support for access policies, network segmentation, role-based policies, micro-segmentation, and least privilege.
 WxLAN policies are used to allow or deny specific users from accessing specific resources in a wireless network.

 ## Example Usage